 - $300 annual credit every cardmember anniversary for travel purchases such as airfare and hotels

-- $100 statement credit for Global Entry or TSA PreCheck
+- Up to $100 statement credit for Global Entry or TSA PreCheck

 - Free Priority Pass Select membership for access to airport lounges

-Here’s how the Chase Sapphire Reserve® works: earn 50,000 Chase Ultimate Rewards points after meeting the minimum spending.
+Here’s how the Chase Sapphire Reserve® works: earn 50,000 Chase Ultimate Rewards points after you spend $4,000 on purchases in the first three months.
 Now with Chase Sapphire Reserve your Chase Ultimate Rewards points are worth 1.5 cents each for flights, hotels, rental cars, etc., on the Chase travel site.
 So the 50,000 points are worth $750 in that way.
 And of course you can get the best value by transferring to Chase’s partners like United, Southwest, Marriott, Hyatt, JetBlue, British Airways, etc.

 You’ll also get: